openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_tensorflow_pytorch_guide.rst

   * torch.jit.ScriptFunction

-Where to Learn More
+Jupyter Notebook Tutorials
 ################################################

-To learn more about how models can be imported in OpenVINO, visit their documentation page on the OpenVINO website.
-Take a look as well to the PyTorch and TensorFlow sections for specifics about them.
+OpenVINO also provides example notebooks for both frameworks showing how to load a model and make inference:

-OpenVINO also provides example notebooks for both frameworks showing how to load a model and make inference.
-The notebooks can be downloaded and run on a development machine where OpenVINO has been installed.
-Visit the notebooks at these links: PyTorch, TensorFlow.
+* `Convert TensorFlow Models to OpenVINO <notebooks/101-tensorflow-classification-to-openvino-with-output.html>`__

-To learn more about OpenVINO toolkit and how to use it to build optimized deep learning applications, visit the Get Started page.
-OpenVINO also provides a number of example notebooks showing how to use it for basic applications like object detection and speech recognition on the Tutorials page.
+* `Convert PyTorch Models to OpenVINO <notebooks/102-pytorch-onnx-to-openvino-with-output.html>`__